sissa/FHPC_2019-2020/Assignements/Assignment03/Assignment03.md

 This problem is obviously embarrassingly parallel, for each point can be computed independently of each other and the most straightforward implementation would amount to evenly subdivide the plane among concurrent processes (or threads).
 However, in this way you will possibly find severe imbalance problems because the $\mathcal{M}$'s inner points are computationally more demanding than the outer points, the frontier being the most complex region to be resolved.

-A correct version, either in MPI or in OpenMP, of the straightforward implementation will still be considered a valid solution of this exercise, but worth a maximum of **27 points**.
+**A correct version, either in MPI or in OpenMP, of the straightforward implementation will still be considered a valid solution of this exercise, but worth a maximum of most 24 points.
+Taking into account its simplicity, no additional points will be accounted for implementing more than one version.
+3 points will be added for an hybrid version.**

-More sophisticated implementation, with a more balanced work distribution, that you have to conceive and implement, will be worth the full mark of **30 points**.
+**More sophisticated implementation, with a balanced work distribution, that you have to conceive and implement, will be worth the full mark of at most 30 points.
+At most 10 additional points will be recognised for implementing *both* MPI *and* OpenMP versions.
+At most 10 additional points will be recognized for implementing an hybrid MPI+OpenMP version**.

 #### Requirements: